How to Clean Your Vagina & Vulva Safely

 First of all, let’s cover the difference between the vagina and the vulva.
 The vulva consists of the external genital parts, which are the inner and outer labia, clitoris, urethra, and mons pubis (the rounded mass of fatty tissue over the pubic bones).
 The vagina is the internal genitalia, which includes the vaginal canal and cervix, which separates the vagina from the uterus.

 Ever notice how your vagina often excretes discharge, which may be clear to whitish in color and range from thin to thick, throughout the day?
 Hormones signal the vagina to excrete cervical mucus throughout the day, and the vulva is packed with sweat glands.
 This vaginal discharge and moisture contributes to the healthy smell of the vagina, as well as maintaining a consistent, naturally acidic pH balance.
 The slightly acidic pH of the vagina keeps a healthy microbiome, or level of good bacteria, in balance.
-This microbiome and acidic environment keep bad bacteria and yeast from causing infection.
+This microbiome and acidic environment keep bad bacteria and yeast from causingvaginal infection.

 If you notice a smell that is unlike your normal scent, or it becomes particularly strong and unpleasant or has a “fishy” smell, you should consult with a healthcare provider.

 Cleaning your vulva is recommended, as it is exposed to more contaminants such as toilet paper particles, touching sanitary pads for several hours, wet swimwear, and so on.
 It also produces sweat and is affected by hormonal changes, so vulvar odor, although normal and healthy, may be a little stronger than you are comfortable with sometimes.
-So, while cleaning the vulva is recommended, it’s important to know how often to clean it and how to do so in order to maintain a healthy vagina.
+So, while cleaning the vulva is recommended, it’s important to know how to clean vagina and how often to do so in order to maintain a healthy vagina.

 How to clean your vulva safely

 The best way to clean your vulva is with warm water and a pH-balanced wash.
-You can use a soft washcloth or just your hands to gently wash the area with the wash.
+You can use a soft washcloth or just your hands to gently wash the area with the intimate wash.
 Remember to wash the vulva only and do not get anything inside the vagina.
 Using antibacterial or perfumed soap is not recommended because it can disrupt the microbiome and put you at risk for vaginal infection or irritation.
-Showers are preferential over baths for vaginal health because bathwater can expose the vulvar and vaginal tissue to soaps and oils.
+Showers are preferential over baths for vaginal health because bathwater can expose the vulvar and vaginal tissue to harsh soap and oils.
 If you do opt for a bath, rinse the vulvar area thoroughly with fresh, warm water afterwards.

 How often should you clean your vulva?